Edit Blog Post

 Published: June 30th 2019

 Our driver’s name is Haitham.
 He tells us that as recently as the 1980s Amman was a relatively small city, but it has experienced enormous growth in recent decades.
 We ask whether a lot of this is due to the influx of refugees.
-He says that some of it is, particularly Iraqis, and more recently Syrians many of whom are currently living in two large refugee camps near the border.
+He says that some of it is, particularly Iraqis, and more recently Syrians, many of whom are currently living in two large refugee camps near the border.
 He says that it has recently become a lot safer in Syria and a lot of the refugees are now returning home.
 I think that the standard applying to the word “safer” might be a bit different here to that back in Australia.
-I think almost anything would probably seem safer if you’d been used to having mortars lobbed at you on a nightly basis for years in a row.
+I suspect almost anything would probably seem safer if you’d been used to having mortars lobbed at you on a nightly basis for years in a row.
 He says it is now so safe that many Jordanians cross the Syrian border every weekend to go shopping there, where everything is very cheap.
 He says that on weekends the traffic jams at the border crossing

 routinely stretch back for kilometres.
 I’m struggling with the concept of anyone thinking it was a good idea to venture deep into a war zone every weekend just to save a few bucks, but each to their own I guess.

 We‘ve noticed an overwhelming sameness about the buildings here.
 The vast majority are flat roofed, square, four storey, sandstone coloured boxes, with rectangular windows.
 I hope for his sake that the architect who designed the first one of these is still collecting the royalties from the hundreds of thousands of copies that have been built since.
 Haitham says that the government has imposed a four storey height limit on most buildings which accounts for some of the sameness, and virtually everyone lives in one of these close to identical apartment blocks.